How To Heal From Sexual Abuse With EFT Tapping

 The incident in the first box was only a few minutes long.
 This is not unusual, where you might work with a client for one hour on only a small segment of a memory.
 We used a technique known as the Movie Technique in EFT Tapping.

-What the client uncovered was, as she rang the doorbell to her friend’s house, she felt a gut instinct to leave, but still proceeded to enter.
+What she uncovered was this: as she rang the doorbell to her friend’s house, she had a gut instinct urging her to walk away, but she ignored it and went in anyway.

 Session 3, 4, 5